 |---|---|

 store_memory | Save information for future recall.
-AI is encouraged to proactively save preferences, decisions, and important context. |
+The AI is prompted to proactively save preferences, decisions, and important context. |

 get_memories_and_buckets | Retrieve saved memories, optionally filtered by bucket.
-Also returns available buckets. |
+Also returns the available buckets. |

-search_memories | Semantic search across memories.
-Returns results ranked by relevance. |
+search_memories | Semantic search across memories, ranked by relevance. |

-list_buckets | List available memory buckets. |
+list_buckets | List your memory buckets. |

 create_bucket | Create a new bucket to organize memories. |

-Smart Memory Tools
+Smart Memory tools

 For buckets with Smart Memory enabled:| Tool | Description |